TrueWinter/serverMon/README.md

 # Updating

-Updating ServerMon is easy, just run `git pull` to get the latest code then `node migrations.js` to update the config file with any new development changes.
+Updating ServerMon is easy, just run `git pull` to get the latest code, `npm install` to install any new dependencies, and then `node migrations.js` to update the config file with any new development changes.

 # License